 The cost involved in turning an untreated outbuilding into a livable space, which is necessary if you intend to spend any real amount of real time in it, can be substantial.
 These costs are further increased if the building is not connected to any utilities.

-Of course, if you have an attached garage that is fully weather and damp-proofed then you are good to go.
+Of course, if you have an attached garage that is fully weatherproofed and damp-proofed then you are good to go.

 Likewise, if you have a shed or outbuilding that has already been properly treated and is already connected to utilities, or at least electricity, then this is also a viable option for a man cave conversion though you will probably have to incorporate some type of climate control into your budget even that only involves buying an electric heater and a fan.

-Having saith that, it is always much cheaper to simply convert a room in your home into a man cave as the costs associated with this type of conversion are considerably lower.
+Having said that, it is always much cheaper to simply convert a room in your home into a man cave as the costs associated with this type of conversion are considerably lower.

 Converting an existing room in your home is the cheapest option